Getting Started on Heroku with Ruby

 - An Eco dynos plan subscription (recommended)

-If you are running on Windows, consider following Getting Started with Ruby on Heroku (Microsoft Windows) instead - it uses a more Windows-friendly local tooling.
+If you’re running Windows, consider following Getting Started with Ruby on Heroku (Microsoft Windows) instead.

-If you don’t follow the Windows guide, note that you cannot run bundle install
+If you don’t follow the Windows guide, you can’t run bundle install

-as you may need to install OpenSSL and the Puma web server manually.
+as you must manually install OpenSSL and the Puma web server.

 .